xeokit/xeokit-bim-viewer/README.md

 ## Usage

-### Adding your own models
+### Model Database

-The standalone viewer loads models from the file system.
+The viewer loads models from the file system by default.
 These are contained within the [./data](https://github.com/xeokit/xeokit-viewer/tree/master/data) directory, which also contains a number of sample models to get you started.

 Each model consists of an ````.XKT```` binary geometry file and a JSON metadata file which classifies its IFC elements.